Home » Why Are Rats Attracted To Wires?

 Availability

 Rats may be attracted to wires because there are lots of them.
-Since rats are entertained by chewing and need to sharpen their teeth, the availability of wires puts them among a rat’s first choices.
+Since rats are entertained by chewing and need to sharpen their teeth, the availability of cables puts them among a rat’s first choices.

 Good Nesting Spots